 - 1 tablespoon soy sauce

-- 1 bunch red radishes greens reserved, radishes thinly sliced into rounds
+- 1 bunch red radishes greens and radishes separated

 - 2 teaspoons sesame oil